Christian Walker Player Props: Diamondbacks vs. Cardinals

-After hitting .132 with two doubles, a home run, two walks and seven RBI in his past 10 games, Christian Walker and the Arizona Diamondbacks take on the St. Louis Cardinals (who will hand the ball to Jordan Montgomery) at 7:45 PM ET on Tuesday.
+The Arizona Diamondbacks and Christian Walker, who went 2-for-5 with a double and an RBI last time in action, take on Jake Woodford and the St. Louis Cardinals at Busch Stadium, Wednesday at 1:15 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Cardinals.
+In his last game, he racked up two hits (going 2-for-5 with a double and an RBI) against the Cardinals.

 Christian Walker Game Info & Props vs. the Cardinals